 Between each spin, after the table is cleared of winnings and losses, you’ll be given about a minute to put your bets on the table.
 You can keep betting until the dealer announces that betting is closed, saying “No more bets” and waving a hand over the table.

 This should be after the wheel has been spun and the ball has been tossed into it.
-You can wait until the ball is in motion before betting, but never add any more bets, or touch any chips on the table, after the dealer has announced that betting is over.
+You can wait until the ball is in motion before betting, but never add any more bets or touch any chips on the table after the dealer has announced that betting is over.

-A large selection of split bet options are also available depending on where you place your chips on the lines on the table.
+A large selection of split bet options is also available depending on where you place your chips on the lines on the table.
 For straight bets (a single number), or the choices listed above, your chips go in the centre of the boxes.

 Placing your bet on the lines gives many more options:

 You can place your own bets when you can reach them, but don't throw your chips.
-Ask other players or the dealer to place chips on spaces that you can't get to - someone will always be in reach.
+Ask other players or the dealer to place chips on spaces you can't get to - someone will always be in reach.
 Try not to lean on the table, especially if you are close to the wheel – being too close to the action may raise suspicions and could block the view of other players.

-If you think there has been a mistake, let the dealer know and they will look into it.
+If you think there has been a mistake, let the dealer know, and they will look into it.
 And, as always, remember to tip your dealer if they've done a good job.